astralfrontier/chaosfrontier-org-wiki/games/sycamour-division/session-14a.md

 Melody extends her pinky and hooks it around Nick's pinky very uncharacteristically solemnly and seriously.
 "I, Melody Kobayashi, pinky swear that I will always do what I can to help you smile and be happy, no matter what it takes."
 And she gives his pinky a slight squeeze with her pinky before she releases it.
 Then her face breaks out into a full grin.
 "YOU HAVE SUCH A COOL MIDDLE NAME, NICK!  ...and I don't have a middle name.
 BUT YOURS IS SO COOL!"
 (You can tell it was hard for her to keep composed for that long without saying it)

 Nick isn't sure how to react to this at all.
 His face burns for a moment.
 "Uh, thanks.
 It's uh, a patronymic.
 My dad's name was Andrei Hel.
 You'd be like, uhh."
 How much does she want to think about this?
 "Melody Kieranovich Kobayashi."
 Should I ask?
 Yes.
 "Um, can.. if it's okay, can I ask you about that?
 About Kieran?"

+> Nick is wrong, it should be Melody Kieranovna Kobayashi

 “Of course you can ask, Nick.
 Best friends can talk about anything.”
 She stops and thinks for a couple minutes.
 “I think… I’m confused.
 I don’t understand.
 If he is a bad guy and makes bad things for bad people, why do I want to be a hero so much?
 Was I supposed to be a bad guy?
 Was he a good guy who became a bad guy?
 Was he tricked?
 Or was I supposed to be a good guy that he planned on tricking into doing bad things?
 I’m… confused.
 And I’m sad if he’s a bad guy.
 If I had a choice, I would want my creator to be a good guy…”